h-thurow/Simple-JNDI/README.md

  <p>Windows does not like having a : in a filename, so to deal with the : you can use the <code>org.osjava.sj.colon.replace</code> property.
 If, for example, you choose to replace a <code>:</code> with <code>--</code> (ie <code>org.osjava.sj.colon.replace=--</code>), then you will need a file named <code>java--.properties</code>, or a directory named <code>java--</code>.</p>

-<p>An easier way to achieve the same result is putting a default.properties direct under your root.
+<p>An easier way to achieve the same result is putting a default.properties directly under your root.
 In this file declare all your context objects that should reside under "java:comp/env" by prefixing all properties with "java:comp/env", e. g. "java:comp/env/holger/thurow=186".</p>

 <p>You can also set the <code>org.osjava.sj.space</code> property.
 Whatever the property is set to will be automatically prepended to <i>every</i> value loaded into the system.
 Thus <code>org.osjava.sj.space=java:comp/env</code> simulates the JNDI environment of Tomcat. </p>
  <p>As <code>:</code> is usually found in an ENC, using this property to handle ENCs is a simpler way to handle the colon than using